PhD, Michigan State University

 - Narrative Studies & Narratology in Education

 Chapters in Books:

-Helmsing, M. (in press).
+Helmsing, M. (2018).
 Making America great (again and again): Certainty, centrality, and paranoaic pedagogies of social studies education in the United States.
 In J.A.
-Sandlin & J. Wallin (Eds.), Paranoid pedagogies.
+Sandlin & J. Wallin (Eds.), Paranoid pedagogies: Education, culture, and paranoia (pp. 99-120).
 New York, NY: Palgrave Macmillan.